rubenwiersma/gravo_mg/README.md

 - [Gravo MG Python bindings](https://github.com/rubenwiersma/gravo_mg_python)

 ## Replicating our results
 The tables in our paper are created using the scripts in `experiments/table_scripts`.
-These scripts require you to build and install a Python package, using pip.
+These scripts require you to build and install a Python package using pip.

 ### Setting up the environment
 1. Clone this repository, including the submodules (required to pull in Pybind11), and change into the directory: